Swifterhtmler/Rikrary-JS-library/Documentation/readme.md

-# This is a documentation for Rutil js library
+# This is a documentation for rikrary js library

 # Intallation

- npm install rutil
+ npm install rikrary

 # Main functions and methods